BitRemote-Team/BitRemote/README.md

 | 🇹🇼 正體中文 | [Y.C.
 Otter](https://github.com/otteryc) |
 | 🇷🇺 Русский | [Sharkboy](https://github.com/Sharkboy-j) |

+### Contributor Reward
+Contributors who meet all the following criteria are eligible to request up to 3 redeem codes each year for a BitRemote+ yearly membership:
+- The contributor must have made at least one contribution within the past year that has been included in a BitRemote public release
+- The contributor’s total contributions must exceed 300 lines

+If redeem codes are temporarily unavailable, eligible contributors will need to wait until codes are restocked.
+Contributors can still inquire about the remaining available codes prior to making a contribution.

 ## Supported Downloaders
 - aria2
 - qBittorrent